oliviawestmacottssw/SSW.Rules.Content/rules/do-you-avoid-empty-code-blocks/rule.md

 ---

-​Empty Visual C# .NET method consumes program resources unnecessarily.
-Put a ​​comment in code block if its stub for future application.
+Empty Visual C# .NET method consumes program resources unnecessarily.
+Put a comment in code block if its stub for future application.

 **Exception:** If a Class implements an Inherited Interface method, you should add a comment within the Code block

-​public class Example
+public class Example
  {
  public double salary()
  {
  }
  }
-​​Figure: Bad Example - Method is empty​​​​​
+Figure: Bad Example - Method is empty

-​public class Sample
+public class Sample
  {
  public double salary()
  {
  return 2500.00;
  }
  }
-​Figure: G​ood Example - Method implements some code
+Figure: Good Example - Method implements some code

 public interface IDemo
  {